gaverhae/blog/blog/content/md/posts/2021-07-25-cwafi-6-faster-stack-machine.md

   through the stack machine code to find out how many variables are involved is easy enough.
-As [previously discussed][part 5], a correct stack machine executing valid code should not "pop back past" its starting point, so starting with an offset is not an issue for the rest of the itnerpreter.
+As [previously discussed][part 5], a correct stack machine executing valid code should not "pop back past" its starting point, so starting with an offset is not an issue for the rest of the interpreter.
 - We keep track of the current position of the top of the stack in the vector.
   Conceptually, we're recording the number of elements we have written so far, though we're only manipulating this by incrementing and decrementing it and